-- 9.12 Students must register for courses at the beginning of each academic year or lose their status as students at the University. - 9.13 Registration for a course constitutes registration for the examinations in that course. - 9.14 A student is not deemed to be fully registered for a course unless his/her financial obligations to the University have been fulfilled. - 9.15 Deadlines for changes of registration including withdrawal from or addition of courses will be as prescribed in University Regulations.
+- 9.1.2 Students must register for courses at the beginning of each academic year or lose their status as students at the University. - 9.1.3 Registration for a course constitutes registration for the examinations in that course. - 9.1.4 A student is not deemed to be fully registered for a course unless his/her financial obligations to the University have been fulfilled. - 9.1.5 Deadlines for changes of registration including withdrawal from or addition of courses will be as prescribed in University Regulations. - 9.1.6 All optional courses (electives) listed in the various degree programmes in the Faculty Handbook will not necessarily be available in any one year.